 Owen Smith is a principal with RMI’s electricity and communities practices.
-His areas of expertise include new utility business models, innovative pricing structures, integration of distributed energy resources, and whole-system community energy transformation.
+His areas of expertise include new utility business models, innovative electricity pricing structures, integrated resource planning, and whole-system community energy transformation.
 Owen joined RMI in 2013.

-- MBA concentrating in Finance, Wake Forest University (2002)
+- Masters in Business Administration, Wake Forest University